HannahHealyQCA/1701QCA-Assessment2/index.md

 Other related projects that deserve a quick mention as they inspired me:
 *http://www.ghostlightgallery.com/store/c3/Jamie_Winn.html*
 Electronic mechanical wall art: This informed and inspired one of my design concepts.
 It is related as it is visually tells a story through electronic and mechanical components.
-**

 ## Other research ##
-*Include here any other relevant research you have done.
-This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
-For each particular source, add a comment or two about why it is relevant or what you have taken from it.*

 ### *Miniature Record Player Tutorial* ###